A Living Legend, Still Evolving

 Revolutionary Beginnings

-Not long after, Thaddeus Munson purchased Marsh Tavern and operated it as Thaddeus Munson’s New Inn.
-The Inn changed hands multiple times after that, becoming Widow Black’s Inn, Vanderlip’s Hotel, the Taconic and the Orvis Hotel.
-Owner Martin Vanderlip added fluted columns to the front of the inn in 1839.
-Those columns still stand today and have become a trademark of The Equinox.
+Soon after, Thaddeus Munson purchased the tavern and reopened it as Thaddeus Munson’s New Inn.
+Over the years, the inn changed ownership and names several times, becoming Widow Black’s Inn, Vanderlip’s Hotel, the Taconic, and the Orvis Hotel.
+In 1839, owner Martin Vanderlip added the distinctive fluted columns to the front of the building, architectural details that remain a hallmark of The Equinox today.

-The 200-room Equinox House, predecessor to The Equinox of today, was established in 1853.
-The north wing of the inn was the original Orvis family homestead, and its fireplace continues to warm our guests in Chop House restaurant.
+In 1853, the 200-room Equinox House, the predecessor to today’s resort, was established.
+The north wing of the inn was originally the Orvis family homestead, and its historic fireplace continues to welcome guests in the Chop House restaurant today.

 Presidential Connections

-During its long history, The Equinox has hosted an array of distinguished guests, including Presidents William Howard Taft, Ulysses S. Grant, Theodore Roosevelt—who gave a campaign speech on the front lawn—and Benjamin Harrison, as well as Vice President James S. Sherman.
+Throughout its long history, The Equinox has welcomed many distinguished guests, including Presidents William Howard Taft, Ulysses S. Grant, Theodore Roosevelt, who delivered a campaign speech on the front lawn, and Benjamin Harrison, as well as Vice President James S. Sherman.

-President Abraham Lincoln's wife visited the Equinox with her two sons during the summer of 1864.
-She enjoyed her summer so much, she made reservations to visit again the following year with the president.
-A special suite was constructed in anticipation of the Lincolns’ visit, but the president was assassinated on April 14, 1865.
-Lincoln’s son, Robert Todd Lincoln, loved the area so much he built his summer estate, Hildene, just down the road.
+In the summer of 1864, Mary Todd Lincoln visited The Equinox with her two sons.
+She enjoyed her stay so much that she made plans to return the following year with President Abraham Lincoln.
+A special suite was prepared for the presidential visit, but those plans were tragically halted by the president’s assassination on April 14, 1865.
+Lincoln’s son, Robert Todd Lincoln, remained fond of the area and later built his nearby summer estate, Hildene, just down the road.

 During the restoration, workers uncovered a few of the resort’s secrets, including a previously unknown passageway between two wings, and the old hotel scale, still in working order.
 It’s hard for us to imagine today, but guests used to weigh themselves after a visit to the resort to show proof they’d gained weight during their stay.
 You can try that for yourself by stepping on that same scale in our spa.